peholmst-sandbox/walking-vaadin-skeleton/README.md

 It should be possible to generate a walking skeleton from [Vaadin Start](https://start.vaadin.com).
 This skeleton will then be the starting point for _all_ tutorials and how-to guides in the documentation.

+*Note, that the generated skeleton will not contain a readme file at all.*

 ## Current Features

 - Feature based package organization